COVID -19 Protocol and Plan for Fish Hoek Pre-Primary

 - A duty roster for staff on sanitizing procedures has been set up.
 See Annexure F, attached.

 - The class by class daily routine that has been changed accordingly with planning changes, COVID-19 protocols, daily routine changes including extra washing of hands and sanitizing times.
 Together with Aftercare daily routine.
-This also includes extra temperature check forms that will be done at 3 other times during the day.
-See all documents attached as Annexure H

 - Management of any sickness or related covid-19 symptoms at school.
 See Annexure I.

 - A document for sanitising of office equipment is attached as Annexure J.

 - A document for sanitizing of Kitchen is attached as Annexure K.

 - A document for sanitizing of the adult bathroom is attached as Annexure L.